theodoreyong9/AIWA/README.md

 6. applies registration or update.

 The caller therefore cannot submit one hash while silently mounting another file.

+Like `conservation-bridge.js`'s own transfer signing, the same Ed25519 dependency here is a lazy, cached dynamic import rather than a static top-level one, for the identical reason: a static import of an unreachable CDN dependency would silently hang the whole application before it ever started, with no catchable error.

 ## Registry replication